-To replace the solvent, start the system at less than 0.8 mL/min flow rate.
+To replace the solvent, set the system at less than 0.5 mL/min.
 Recommended solvent volume to introduce at each step is 3 to 5 times of the column volume.

-- (1) Check miscibility/solubility of the desired new solvent and the solvent currently filled in the column. - (2) When replacing with a solvent having low miscibility/solubility to the current solvent, first use a solvent that is miscible/soluble to both (new and current) eluents, and then replace it with the new solvent. - e.g. When replacing highly concentrated buffer solution or salt solution to water/acetonitrile, first run water and then replace it with the eluent.
+- (1) Check miscibility/solubility of the desired new solvent and the solvent currently filled in the column. - (2) When replacing the current solvent with a miscible solvent, first introduce 1:1 mixture of the current solvent and the new solvent, and then replace it with 100 % new solvent. - (3) When replacing the current solvent with a solvent with low miscibility/solubility to the current solvent, first use a solvent that is miscible/soluble to both solvents, and then replace it with the new solvent. - e.g. When replacing highly concentrated buffer solution or salt solution to water/acetonitrile, first run water and then replace it with the eluent.